 The company’s long-time focus was domain registration (they have over 10 million domains under management).
-Recently they have been expanding their product line, with the Namecheap VPN just one of their offerings in the Security category.
 As a domain registrar and hosting service, we think Namecheap does a great job and we’d recommend their services.

 When we began examining the Namecheap VPN IP addresses, we noticed something strange.
 Some of the IPs were pointing to IPVanish hostnames and were coming up under the ownership of IPVanish.
 Here’s just one example we found:

 At this point I decided to dig deeper.